ARU boss Pulver says will resign if called for at EGM

-MELBOURNE Under-fire Australian Rugby Union (ARU) boss Bill Pulver has said he will resign immediately if called to do so at an extraordinary general meeting on Tuesday.
+MELBOURNE (Reuters) - Under-fire Australian Rugby Union (ARU) boss Bill Pulver has said he will resign immediately if called to do so at an extraordinary general meeting on Tuesday.

 The Victorian Rugby Union and the players' association called for the meeting last month, demanding more transparency over the ARU's decision to cut either the Melbourne Rebels or the Perth-based Western Force from Super Rugby.